 Other people move forward with divorce and then find that they are unable to keep up with their new financial obligations.
-Child support, daycare, attorney’s fees and other expenses start to get out of control.
+Child support, daycare, attorney’s fees, and other expenses start to get out of control.
 After divorce, you may start relying on credit cards to handle regular expenses.

 An astounding number of bankruptcies can be traced back to a divorce, even one that occurred years earlier.
-If you’ve been unable to get back on your feet financially since your divorce, filing for Chapter 7 or Chapter 13 bankruptcy may be an option.
+If you’ve been unable to get back on your feet financially since your divorce, filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy may be an option.

-Sorting Out Your and Your Spouse’s or Ex’s Debts
+Sorting Out You and Your Ex’s Debts

 The bankruptcy of one ex-spouse can have surprising effects on the other, even if the divorce has been finalized.
 You may still be liable for debts that your spouse acquired during your marriage, even if those debts were assigned to him or her in the divorce decree.
 If your ex files for bankruptcy and has those debts discharged, the creditors may come after you.

-Some of these problems can be avoided during the divorce process, if the settlement as to property division and spousal support (alimony) is worded properly.
+Some of these problems can be avoided during the divorce process if the settlement as to property division and spousal support (alimony) is worded properly.
 If you are going through a divorce where debts are involved, or if you have gotten divorced and are concerned about your ex’s debts, don’t hesitate to contact us for skilled advice.